 Get the latest from TODAY

-For the first time since the year the s’mores cookie joined the family, cookie lovers will have a new option to add to their orders of Thin Mints and Samoas: Caramel Chocolate Chip Cookies.
+For the first time since the year the Girl Scout S’mores cookie joined the sweet lineup, cookie lovers will have a new option to add to their orders of Thin Mints and Samoas: Caramel Chocolate Chip cookies.

-Starting Jan.
-2 (the official start of the Girl Scout cookie-selling season), the new treat will be available in select areas across the country.
+On Jan.
+2 (the official start of the Girl Scout Cookie-selling season), the new treat will be available in select areas across the country.

 The chewy treats are made with caramel and semisweet chocolate chips, and boast a hint of sea salt in every bite.
 Instead of traditional wheat flour, the cookies use oat flour as the base.
 The new recipe is also gluten-free, making it the second gluten-free option in the collection, following the returning Toffee-tastic.
 Other favorites coming back include the ever-popular Thin Mints, Girl Scout S'mores, Caramel deLites/Samoas, Peanut Butter Patties/Tagalongs, Shortbread/Trefoils, Do-si-dos/Peanut Butter Sandwiches, Lemonades, Savannah Smiles and Thanks-a-Lots.

 "We’re excited to announce the new Caramel Chocolate Chip cookie as part of the 2019 Girl Scout Cookie lineup," Stewart Goodbody, senior director of communications and external affairs, Girl Scouts of the USA, told TODAY Food.
 "The flavor is on-trend: Chocolate and caramel cookie flavor combinations are increasingly popular among consumers."
 He also cited the popularity of gluten-free options among millennial consumers as a big factor in the new flavor's release.